 where $u(t,x):[0,\infty)\times {\mathbb R}^d\to {\mathbb R}^d$ is the unknown velocity, $\e\geq 0$ is the viscocity parameter, and $P$ is the pressure term.
 When the viscocity vanishes, namely $\e=0$, then \eqref{eq:NS} reduces to the Euler equations for ideal incompressible fluid.
 Both Navier-Stokes and Euler equations have been extensively studied and the problems of global regularity for 3D equations are still challenging open problems.
 See \cite{BCD} for a survey of studies for both equations.

-Formally, as $\e\to 0$, the solution of the Navier-Stokes equation converges to the solution of the Euler equation.
+Formally, as $\e\to 0$, the solution of the Navier-Stokes equations converges to the solution of the Euler equation.
 To derive the convergence rigorously is the inviscid limit problem.
 This problem has been studied in many literatures.
 See for example \cite{Swann, Kato}, and \cite{CKV} for the inviscid limit on the bounded domain.
 In \cite{Majda}, Majda showed under the assumption $u_0\in H^s$ with $s>\frac{d}{2}+2$, the solutions $u_\e$ to \eqref{eq:NS} converge in $L^2$ norm as $\e\to 0$ to the unique solution of Euler equation and the convergence rate is of order $\e t$.
 In \cite{M}, Masmoudi proved the convergence in $H^s$ norm under the assumption $u_0\in H^s$ with $s>\frac{d}{2}+1$.
 In dimension two the results are global in time and were improved in \cite{HK} where the assumption is improved to $u_0\in B^2_{2,1}$ with convergence in $L^2$.
-The two dimensional results were further generalized to other Besov space $B^{2/p+1}_{p,1}$ with convergence in $L^p$, see section 3.4 in \cite{MWZ}.
-More recently, in a breakthrough paper Bourgain and Li \cite{BL} employed a combination of Lagrangian and Eulerian techniques to obtain strong local ill-posedness results in borderline Sobolev space $H^2$.
+The two dimensional results were further generalized to other Besov spaces $B^{2/p+1}_{p,1}$ with convergence in $L^p$, see section 3.4 in \cite{MWZ}.
 In three dimension a similar result was proved in \cite{Wu} for axis-symmetric flows without swirl.
 By interpolation with the uniform estimates, one can get the convergence in all intermediate spaces.
-However the convergence in the same topology as the initial data (e.g. $B^{2/p+1}_{p,1}$ in 2D) was unknown and mentioned as open problem in Remark 4.3 in \cite{MWZ}.
+However the convergence in the same topology as the initial data (e.g. $B^{2/p+1}_{p,1}$ in 2D) was unknown and mentioned as an open problem in Remark 4.3 in \cite{MWZ}.

-The purpose of this note is to study the inviscid limit in the same topology.
-As a by-product, we obtain the continuous dependence for the Euler equation which was not proved in \cite{BCD} or other literatures that we are aware of.
-The main result of this note is
+The purpose of this article is to study the inviscid limit in the same topology.
+As a by-product, we obtain the continuous dependence for the Euler equations which was not proved in \cite{BCD} or other literatures that we are aware of.
+The main result of this paper is

 \begin{thm} Let $d\geq 2$.
 Assume that $\e\in [0,1]$ and $(s,p,r)$ satifies